CARTAvis/carta-controller/docs/src/almalinux_instructions.rst

     sudo dnf -y config-manager --set-enabled powertools
     sudo dnf -y install carta-backend

-    # Check that the backend can run and is version 2.0.0
+    # Check that the backend can run and matches the major version number of the controller
     /usr/bin/carta_backend --version